pragtical/pragtical.github.io/docs/api/core.config.md

 (field) fps: number
 ```

-The frame rate of Pragtical.
+The maximum frame rate of Pragtical.
 Note that setting this value to the screen's refresh rate
-does not eliminate screen tearing.
+does not necessarily eliminates screen tearing.

-Defaults to 60.
+Defaults to current display refresh rate or 60.

 ---